Skokie Criminal Law Information Center

 Skokie criminal defense attorney, James Dimeas, has spent the past 27 years handling criminal cases and representing clients throughout the Chicago metropolitan area in all of the courthouses.
 James Dimeas has established the critical relationships and has learned how to navigate his way around the different courthouses and the different courtrooms.
 James Dimeas has represented thousands of clients at the Old Orchard courthouse in Skokie and knows the judges and the prosecutors in the various criminal courtrooms throughout the building.
 James Dimeas is a well-known and highly respected criminal defense attorney who is well known in the criminal defense field and is accomplished and respected by everyone.

-Skokie criminal defense lawyer, James Dimeas, is a nationally-recognized, award-winning criminal defense attorney.
+Skokie criminal defense lawyer, James Dimeas, is a nationally-recognized, award-winning criminal defense attorney with over 27-years of experience handling criminal cases throughout Park Ridge, Chicago, Cook County, DuPage County, Kane County, and Lake County.
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 The National Institute of Criminal Law Attorneys named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 James Dimeas was recently named a "Best DUI Attorney."
-James Dimeas is rated "Superb" by AVVO, the highest rating possible for any criminal defense lawyer in the United States.
+James Dimeas is rated "Superb", 10 out of 10, by AVVO, the highest rating possible for any criminal defense lawyer in the United States.
 James Dimeas is a published author, having co-written a book for attorneys that instructs them out how to effectively and successfully represent clients charged with a crime of Identity Theft.